-All records should be maintained for three years as per 5.1.3.
+All records should be maintained for 3 years as per 5.1.3.

-4.4.1 Sites selling to or serving the final consumer shall maintain all records of volumes purchased and received.
+4.4.1 Sites selling to or serving to final consumers shall maintain all records of volumes purchased and received.

-Records of volumes of products sold or served to final consumers do not need to be recorded
+Records of volumes of products sold or served to final consumers do not need to be recorded.